 I just invested in a Blog planner for myself and love how it looks.

-The other one that I have bought and will get very soon is this brilliant and detailed planner by Meera Kothand, called the Create Planner.
+The other one that I have bought is this brilliant and detailed planner by Meera Kothand, called the Create Planner.
 This one includes specific sections for social media strategy.

 8. Implement Strategies

 It’s all very well to listen to podcasts and read posts and buy courses.

 But none of those things will work unless you make time to implement what you’ve learnt.